-The goal of the Air Quality Division is to maintain good air quality in Nebraska.
+The goal of the Air Quality Program is to maintain good air quality in Nebraska.
 By developing and enforcing air quality laws and regulations we have been able to keep air pollution at low levels.

 The Nebraska air regulations are primarily based on regulations developed by the Environmental Protection Agency (EPA) to address the Clean Air Act requirements.
 The Clean Air Act gives the EPA authority to establish national ambient air quality standards, or NAAQS.
 Ambient air is the air humans have access to outdoors and doesn’t include air on private property.